secrettoad/divina/divina/docs_src/index.rst

 Installation
 ************

-:mod:`divina` is available via pypi and can be install using the python package manager pip as shown below.
+:mod:`divina` is available via pypi and can be installed using the python package manager pip as shown below.

 .. code-block:: bash